runtpacket/Struggle-Bus-Labs/README.md

 I'm hittin' switches on the block in a '65
 Come along and ride on a fantastic voyage

 # I started my Voron journey with a Formbot Voron 2.4R1 350mm Kit.
-Dragon Std hot End, Currently I am upgrading to West3D Berserker rails on x and y. using my old rails as backers, CPAP Fan with a 2.4 Top hat and going rear umbilical.
+Dragon Std hot End, Quaility rails on x and y. old mgn9's and mgn 12 will be as backer rod's to mitigate thermal expansion.
+Planning to use CPAP Fan for remote cooling with a 2.4 Top hat with rear umbilical.

 [Voron 2.4r1 350mm](https://www.formbot3d.com/products/voron-24-pro-corexy-3d-printer-kit-with-hdmi-5-touch-screen?VariantsId=10486)